-The Timberwolf trained guide for the group ensures that everyone is active and stimulated, while parents, if they so desire, have time to recharge.
+The Timberwolf trained tour guide for the group ensures that everyone is active and stimulated, while parents, if they so desire, have some holiday time to recharge.
 These days in the fresh mountain air make an unforgettable family adventure.

 Arrival in Calgary, transfer the hotel.
 Dinner and pre trip information with the guide.